PMCC-VCFG/Cowley_et_al_2026/README.md

 ### Example data
 Each dashboard has a corresponding directory in the /data folder.

+### Packages
+Dashboards were created using R version 4.5.0.
+See renv.lock for specific packages and versions used.

 ## License
 * Code in this repository is licensed under the MIT License (see license.md)
 * Dashboard outputs (HTML files) are licensed under CC BY 4.0.